codetot-web/ct-optimization/README.txt

 = What makes this plugin different from other optimization plugins? =

 We just bring some helper functions from our core theme and release it under a single plugin.
-There is big advantage when using it with your theme, but it should be better.
+There is big advantage when using it with our core theme, but it should be better in most other themes.

 = Do I need any specific theme to work with? =